dfit99/ProgrammersAssistant/README.md

 # ProgrammersAssistant
 Introduction:
-We created an information retrieval system tailored to programming related queries.
+I created an information retrieval system tailored to programming related queries.
 The system has an ElasticSearch backend.
 Queries are made through a flask supported web app and their results are also delivered  through this same web app.
-We utilized machine learning and the vector space model (powered by ElasticSearch)
+I utilized machine learning and the vector space model (powered by ElasticSearch)

 Quick Start:
 1)	Install nltk (3.1), beautiful soup (11.4), jinja2 (2.8) and flask (0.10.1)